Can fertility be increased? If so, what can you do to increase your fertility?

 A large number of studies have found that smoking has an adverse effect on both male and female fertility.

-Even relatively small amounts of alcohol consumption can have an adverse effect on both male and female fertility.
+Even relatively small amounts of alcohol can have an adverse effect on both male and female fertility.

 There are a number of studies that show direct links between high levels of daily caffeine consumption (more than 300mg a day) and low fertility in both males and females.
 And continued high intake of caffeine during pregnancy increases the risk of miscarriage.